 This Digestive Tea recipe is made with an invigorating blend of peppermint, lemon balm, fenugreek, and cinnamon work together to promote good gut health and soothe the stomach.
-Brew the best tea for digestion right at home then pair it with your meals to prevent and alleviate an upset stomach.
+Brew the best tea for digestion right at home then drink it after your meals to prevent and alleviate an upset stomach and help with bloating.

 Herbal teas are a natural way to heal your body from common ailments and this is the best digestive tea for constipation or to soothe an upset stomach.
 If you constantly have abdominal pain or irregular bowel movements, drinking a warm cup of mint herbal tea is an effective, natural way to ease the symptoms and soothe your belly.